ppy/osu-wiki/news/2024/2024-12-13-osu-world-cup-2024-concludes.md

 ![](/wiki/Tournaments/OWC/2024/img/owc2024-banner.jpg)

-History was made last weekend when when former victors were challenged on the highest stage of osu! gameplay.
-Read on for everything about the the results, the beatmaps, the people and how it all came together!
+History was made last weekend when former victors were challenged on the highest stage of osu! gameplay.
+Read on for everything about the results, the beatmaps, the people and how it all came together!

 ## Summary